every week

 three ways in

 Every tier is a genuine stake in the land.
-The difference is how deeply you want to participate — from the doorway of Community Stewardship, through the fuller redirect of Harvest, to the seven-day access of Farm Stewardship.
+The difference is how deeply Stewardship lives in your week — from a first foothold, to your food woven into the farm, to seven-day access of your own.

 Begin Stewardship →Your farm, always open.

-Begin Stewardship →Every tier is a 12-month commitment.
+Discover Farm Stewardship →Every Stewardship is a 12-month commitment, paid monthly or once a year.
 Your land stake stays with you, indefinitely.

 questions worth asking